17 ESSENTIAL Florence Duomo Tips to Know Before Visiting

 If you’re planning to climb the Brunelleschi Dome… YES YOU DO!

 With millions of visitors each year, buying tickets in advance for the Brunelleschi Dome is simply a must.
-Especially if you’re planning to visit in the summer, you may need to book at least ONE month in advance!
+This is especially true if you’re planning to visit in the summer, when you need to book at least ONE month in advance!

-When you book the Brunelleschi Dome Pass/Entry Tickets, you have access to all the other buildings too – including the Belltower of Giotto and the Baptistery of St. John.
-If you can’t visit the Brunelleschi Dome, but still want to visit the other sites, there are different entry tickets and they do not need as much of an advanced booking.
+If you can’t visit the Brunelleschi Dome, but still want to visit the other sites, there are different entry tickets and they do not need to be booked as far in advance.

 4. Best Time to Visit the Florence Cathedral